 |

-sprayer is an essential tool even if you don't
+essential tool even if you don't use conventional

-apply all garden chemicals in precise amounts and
+chemicals in precise amounts and place them exactly

-access to at least two sprayers -- one that
+least two sprayers -- one that you use only

-is possible to wash your spray tank between
+wash your spray tank between applications it is

 Garden sprayer sizes

-a variety of sizes and quality.
-I'd suggest you have
+sizes and quality.
+I'd suggest you have a good

-sprayer link below).
-If you have fruit trees
+the Solo sprayer link below).
+If you have

-or grapes you may also want a 4-gallon backpack
+fruit trees or grapes you may also want a 4-gallon

-fungicides.
-This backpack sprayer is also useful for
+This backpack sprayer is also useful for applying

 |